 You’ve seen it on menus and maybe even ordered it, but making it for yourself is another story.
 So, what is brisket anyway?
-Brisket is a cut of meat located in the front of the lower chest area of a cow.
+It’s a cut of meat located in the front of the lower chest area of a cow.
 It is actually one of the primal cuts of beef it’s so big.
 Traditionally it was not considered a high-value cut of meat and was typically used to make ground beef.

 The thing about beef brisket is that it’s delicious and well worth making on its own, but you do need to learn a few tricks and handle it the right way to really make it shine.

-The brisket contains a lot of connective tissue that is not typically appetizing and why you need to be very careful with how you smoke or cook brisket.
+It does contains a lot of connective tissue that is not typically appetizing and why you need to be very careful with how you smoke or cook brisket.
 Read on to learn everything you need to know about beef brisket.

 People eat brisket all around the world, from Korea to Pakistan to England.
 Each country prepares and cooks it slightly differently.
-Here in the United States, brisket earned the nickname King of Texas barbecue, while also serving as a tradition and staple for many Jewish families.
+Here in the United States, brisket earned the nickname King of Texas barbecue while also serving as a tradition and staple for many Jewish families.

 Why is this cut so popular?
 It used to be one of the cheapest options, which made it the best choice for ranchers, immigrants, and those who couldn’t afford the pricier cuts.

 The brisket is a tough cut of meat, because cows use their pectoral muscles to walk, run, stand up, pull things, and do other work.
-And the highly active muscle is rich in connective tissue, making it a tough piece with moderate amounts of fat.Â
+And the highly active muscle is rich in connective tissue, making it a tough piece with moderate amounts of fat.

 Parts of the Brisket